This post was last updated on October 6th, 2022 at 10:47 am.

 Household Groups vs Individual Groups

 IconCMO’s groups module is a great system for tracking segments of your church community, like visitors.
-You have the flexibility create groups at the household level or at the individual level.
-There are advantages to each.

 For purposes of this post, I’m going to set up groups at the individual level.
 In today’s world, individual mobile phone numbers and email addresses have become more important and useful than a landline, family phone number.
 Setting up an individual group allows you to use IconCMO’s mass communication features to reliably reach people at their own numbers or email addresses.